srand/jolt/docs/architecture.rst

 of time after a task finishes.
 Clients can download the logs through the HTTP `/logs/<id>` endpoint.

-If configured, the scheduler can forward task telemetry to the Jolt Dashboard web service.
+The Jolt Dashboard web service subscribes to the scheduler's administration event stream.
+On connection it receives a snapshot of all queued and running tasks and all connected workers, followed by incremental updates.
 This enables users to monitor the status and logs of all tasks in the system.
+Because the Dashboard pulls its state from the scheduler and resynchronizes on every reconnect, it cannot drift out of sync.
 The Dashboard fetches the logs using the scheduler's HTTP REST API.

 Clients have the ability to cancel a build.
 Tasks that have not